indieopensource/open-dev-time-block/terms.md

 3. The _Technical Representative_ must respond promptly to reasonable _Developer_ requests for clarification about work to be done, while there is still _Time Left_ to do the work.

-4. Any previous task must have been either completed by _Developer_ or abandoned in writing by the _Technical Representative_.
+4. Any previously assigned must have been completed or canceled by the _Technical Representative_ by e-mail to _Developer_.

 ### <a id="Cover_Basic_Expenses"></a>Cover Basic Expenses